pablohenneman/OMNI_OMICS_HUB/docs/analysis/brainstorm-project.md

   - full configuration stored in provenance

 ## Preprocessing Contract (V1)
-Goal: preprocess a configured omics data object into a preprocessed data object by filtering rowData, colData, and the raw assay; adding normalized/imputed and scaled assays; storing an imputation mask; adding variable feature flags; computing PCA (default top 10 PCs) from scaled data using variable features; and computing UMAP coords from selected PCs.
+Goal: preprocess a configured dataset into a preprocessed dataset by filtering rowData, colData, and the raw assay; adding normalized/imputed and scaled assays; storing an imputation mask; adding variable feature flags; computing PCA (default top 10 PCs) from scaled data using variable features; and computing UMAP coords from selected PCs.

-The preprocessed data object is stored in the data slot of the Omics analysis object.
-The configured data object may be removed from memory but can be reconstructed from the raw input dataframe because steps are saved.
+The preprocessed dataset is stored in the dataset slot of the OmicsWorkspace object.
+The configured dataset may be removed from memory but can be reconstructed from the raw input dataframe because steps are saved.

 Sources:
 - `User_Notes/preprocessing_guidelines.md`
 - `User_Notes/backend_preprocessing_design.md`
 - `User_Notes/backend_async_and_state_management.md`

-- Configured Omics data object, is start point of this workflow
+- Configured dataset is the start point of this workflow
 - Linear, single-state pipeline with explicit Save checkpoint.
-- Async execution for heavy steps (post V1).
+- Apply commits a single step’s parameters and outputs; Save Preprocessed Data is a distinct freeze that unlocks downstream analyses.
+- V1 runs synchronously with minimal running indicators; async queues and background processing are post-V1 only.
 - Strict invalidation on data-touching changes. (when user wants to change parameters, that will require downstream re-running of params) especially, when data has been configured and preprocessed)
 - guide users through settings params for processing by providing plots
 - Keep track of current step in preprocessing workflow, Only allow going to next step when previous step is confirmed)
 ### Tab 1: Filtering of samples and features:
-- Input: configured data object (kept in cache to allow reconfiguring filters)
+- Input: configured dataset (kept in cache to allow reconfiguring filters)
-- Purpose: define which samples and features are in the active dataset by filtering from the configured data object.
+- Purpose: define which samples and features are in the active dataset by filtering from the configured dataset.
-- Outputs: filtered active data object in the Omics analysis data slot plus `sample_mask` and `feature_mask` stored as provenance masks.
+- Outputs: filtered active dataset in the OmicsWorkspace dataset slot plus `sample_mask` and `feature_mask` stored as provenance masks.
 - Backend:
-  - filtering does not change the configured data object in cache; it hard-filters assays, rowData, and colData in the active data object
+  - filtering does not change the configured dataset in cache; it hard-filters assays, rowData, and colData in the active dataset
   - defaults keep all samples/features (no filtering applied)
   - changing filters invalidates downstream preprocessing steps
   - short step; can run synchronously